olibartfast/computer-vision-triton-cpp-client/README.md

 - Manage models with dynamic axis (i.e., input layer -1, -1, -1, -1)
 - NMS (Non-Maximum Suppression) on GPU
-- Dockerize the application with an image containing all dependencies

 - The project tree is currently organised according to the structure below, in the long term I plan to add other computer vision tasks (and rename the repo accordingly).
 ```